Guseyn/guseyn.com/static/md/posts/frontend-development-can-and-should-be-simple.md

-# EHTML: Front End Development Can and Must Be Simple
+# EHTML: Front End Development Can and Should Be Simple
 <div class="date">19 November 2019</div>

 <div class="tags">